-Such again, for example, was the mind of the Apostle Paul, and such was the character of his rhetoric.
-Those short epistles, which like godliness are profitable for all things, sermoniser as they are by the theologian, are as jointed and linked in their parts as the human frame itself, and as continuous in the flow of their trains of thought as the current of a river.
-The mind of this great first preacher to the Gentiles, this great first sermoniser to cultivated and sceptical Paganism, was also an organising mind.
-How naturally does Christian doctrine, as it comes forth from this intellect whose native characteristics were not destroyed, but only heightened and purified, by inspiration-how naturally and inevitably does Christian truth take on forms that are fitly joined together. and compacted by that which every joint supplieth: statements that are at once logic and rhetoric, and satisfy both the reason and the feelings.
-For does not the profoundest theologian study the Epistle to the Romans to find ultimate and absolute statements in sacred science, and does not the most unlettered Christian read and pray over this same epistle, that his devotions may be kindled and his heart made better?
-Does not, to use the illustration of the Christian Father, does not the lamb find a fording place and the elephant a swimming place in this mighty unremitting stream?
+Such again, for example, was the mind of the Apostle Paul, and such the character of his Rhetoric.
+Those short epistles, which like godliness are profitable for all things, and ought to be as closely studied by the sermonizer as they are by the theologian - are as jointed and linked in their parts as the human frame itself, and as continuous in the flow of their trains of thought, as the current of a river. of this great first preacher to the Gentiles-this great first sermonizer to cultivated and sceptical Paganism-was also an organizing mind.
+How naturally does Christian doctrine, as it comes forth from this intellect, whose native characteristics were not destroyed, but only heightened and purified by inspiration-how naturally and inevitably does Christian truth take on forms that are fitly joined together and compacted by that which every joint supplieth, statements that are at once logic and Rhetoric-and satisfy both the reason For does not the profoundest theologian and the feelings. study the Epistle to the Romans to find ultimate and absolute statements in sacred science, and does not the most unlettered Christian read and pray over this same epistle, that his devotions may be kindled and his heart made better?
+Does not, to use the illustration of the Christian Father-does not the lamb find a fording place and the elephant a swimming place in this mighty unremitting stream?

-This thoroughness in the elaboration of the principal ideas of a discourse, and this closeness in compacting them into the unity of a plan, is, therefore, a prime quality in eloquence, and it is that which connects rhetoric with all the other departments of human knowledge, or rather makes it the organ by and through which these find a full and noble expression.
-For, contemplated from this point of view, what is the orator but a man of culture who is able to tell in round and full tones what he knows; and what is oratory but the art whereby; the acquisitions and reflections of the general human mind are communicated to the present and the future.
-We cannot, therefore, taking this view of the nature of and ought to be as closely studied by the rhetoric as essentially organising in its character, separate it from the higher departments of history, or philosophy, or theology, but must regard it as co-ordinate and concurrent with them.
-The rhetorical process is to go on in education, along with these other processes of acquisition and information and reflection. the final result shall be a so that mind not only disciplined inwardly but manifested outwardly to other minds; so that there shall be not only an intellect full of thought, and a heart beating with feeling, and an imagination glowing with imagery, but a living expression of them all. in forms of unity and simplicity, and beauty and grandeur.
-In this way rhetoric really becomes, what it was once claimed to be, the very crown and completion of all culture, and the rhetorical discipline, the last accomplishment in the process of education, when the man becomes prepared to take the stand on the orator's bema before his fellowmen, and dares to attempt a transfer of his consciousness into them.
+This thoroughness in the elaboration of the principal ideas of a discourse, and this closeness in compacting them into the unity of a plan, is, therefore, a prime power in eloquence, and it is that which connects Rhetoric with all the other departments of human knowledge, or rather makes it the organ by and through which these find a full and noble expression.
+For, contemplated from this point of view, what is the orator but a man of culture, who is able to tell in round and full tones what he knows; and what is oratory but the art whereby the acquisitions and reflections of the general human mind are communicated to the present and the future.
+We cannot, therefore, taking this view of the nature of Rhetoric, as essentially organizing in its character, separate it from the higher departments of History, or Philosophy, or Theology, but must regard it as co-ordinate and concurrent with them.
+The rhetorical process is to go on in education, along with these other processes of acquisition and information and reflection, so that the final result shall be a mind not only disciplined inwardly, but manifested outwardly to other minds-so that there shall be not only an intellect full of thought, and a heart beating with feeling, and an imagination glowing with imagery, but a living expression of them all, in forms of unity and simplicity, and beauty and gran-In this way, Rhetoric really becomes what it was once claimed to be, the very crown and completion of all culture, and the rhetorical discipline, the last accomplishment in the process of education, when the man becomes prepared to take the stand on the orator's bema-before his fellow men, and dares to attempt a transfer of his consciousness into them.